Configuring HPE GreenLake SSO SAML Authentication with ADFS

 -

-Enabling RelayState for iDP-Initiated SSO in ADFS:
+Enabling RelayState for IdP-Initiated SSO in ADFS:

-You need to run the following Powershell command from the ADFS server to enable RelayState for iDP-Initiated SSO:
+You need to run the following Powershell command from the ADFS server to enable RelayState for IdP-Initiated SSO:

 Set-AdfsProperties -EnableRelayStateForIdpInitiatedSignOn $True

-Note: To see the current status of EnableRelayStateForIdpInitiatedSignOn, you can use:
+To see the current status of EnableRelayStateForIdpInitiatedSignOn, you can use:

 Get-adfsproperties | select RelayStateForIdpInitiatedSignOnEnabled